Some may say that email marketing is outdated, but experienced marketers will support the opposite!

 NEW BUSINESS - FREE FOR UP TO 2000 SUBSCRIBERS

-If you have just started your online business, basic “New Business” pack will definitely suit your business needs.
+If you have just started your online business, basic “New Business” package will definitely suit your business needs.
 To get started, simply create your account.
-The reason why we recommend starting with MailChimp is very simple - not only are they easy and friendly to use, but they also give you a lot of pre-made email templates, saving you money and time you would spend coding or building an email template on your own.
-Depending on your skills, you can use pre-made email templates and adjust them to your business goal, create a new email template using an easy-to-use builder or code your own email template.
+The reason why we recommend starting with MailChimp is very simple - not only are they easy and friendly to use, but they also give you a lot of ready-made email templates, saving you money and time you would spend coding or building an email template on your own.
+Depending on your skills, you can use the templates and adjust them to your business goal, create a new email template using an easy-to-use builder or code your own email template.

 HOW TO START EMAIL MARKETING LIST IN MAILCHIMP?